American Association for Cancer Research: Fast Facts

 - The AACR Office of Science Policy and Government Affairs actively communicates with legislators and policymakers about the value of cancer research and related biomedical sciences to reduce cancer-related morbidity and mortality.
 It also advocates for critical federal cancer research funding.

 - The AACR hosts more than 30 scientific conferences and educational workshops annually.
-The largest is the AACR Annual Meeting, to be held next in Washington, D.C., April 1-5, 2017.
+The largest is the AACR Annual Meeting, to be held next in Chicago, Illinois, April 14-18, 2018.

 - AACR workshops, fellowships, and career development grants support the education and training of young investigators, who are the future of cancer research.